A BIBLICAL “Hebrew” Perspective

 Nehemiah’s Gate Closure the Evening Before the Sabbath

-It’s been suggested that since Nehemiah had the gates closed in the evening before the Sabbath day in Chapter 8 of the Book of Nehemiah, that means the Sabbath begins in the evening.
+It’s been suggested that since Nehemiah had the gates closed in the evening before the Sabbath day in Chapter 8 of the Book of Nehemiah, that means a day begins in the evening.
 Let’s look at the verse:

 And it came to pass, that when the gates of Jerusalem began to be dark before the sabbath, I commanded that the gates should be shut, and charged that they should not be opened till after the sabbath: and some of my servants set I at the gates, that there should no burden be brought in on the sabbath day.
 Nehemiah 13:19